-Co-located with the Health Protection Team and the UKHSA Centre.
+Co-located with the Health Protection Team.
 Close working relationship with the health protection team staff, allowing for early involvement of FS colleagues in outbreaks.
 Office located in Leeds city centre.
 UKHSA Consultant in Public Health Infection also has desk space in the office.